History of William Shatner in Timeline

 Loading Video...

-In July 2021, Wally Funk flew on Blue Origin's first crewed spaceflight at the age of 82, prior to William Shatner's flight.
+In July 2021, Wally Funk flew on Blue Origin's first crewed spaceflight at the age of 82.

-On October 13, 2021, William Shatner participated in Blue Origin's second sub-orbital human spaceflight, Blue Origin NS-18, travelling on the RSS First Step and becoming the oldest person to fly into space at age 90.
+On October 13, 2021, William Shatner participated in Blue Origin's second sub-orbital human spaceflight, Blue Origin NS-18, traveling on the RSS First Step.
+At 90 years old, he became the oldest person to fly into space.
+He described experiencing the overview effect during his spaceflight.

-In 2021, The Forward noted that William Shatner was dismissive of a Jewish convert of colour, comparing the incident to his arguments about the term "cis" and Autism Speaks.
+In 2021, The Forward noted that Shatner was dismissive of a Jewish convert of colour, drawing comparisons to his previous arguments regarding the term 'cis' and Autism Speaks.

-In 2021, at the age of 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to fly in space at the time.
+In 2021, at the age of 90, William Shatner flew into space aboard Blue Origin NS-18, becoming the oldest person to do so at that time.

 February 24, 2022: Support for Ukraine

-On February 24, 2022, following the Russian invasion of Ukraine, William Shatner issued a statement via Twitter expressing support for the Ukrainians.
+On February 24, 2022, following the Russian invasion of Ukraine, William Shatner issued a statement on Twitter expressing support for the Ukrainians resisting the invasion.

 February 28, 2022: February 28, 2022